It's not you, it's your hiring process. Learn how to improve your hiring with our latest report - How to Lose a Candidate in 10 Days.

 References (what employers need to do):

-• If an employer will only confirm dates, or cannot provide a reference from a professional email address, record attempts to obtain fuller evidence and carry out a risk assessment
+Where a referee will only confirm dates of employment, or where the reference raises concerns, record your attempts to obtain fuller information and carry out a documented risk assessment before proceeding.

-• Keep copies of all reference requests, responses, and notes of follow-up phone calls
+Keep copies of all reference requests, responses, and notes of any follow-up contact.

 Schools and colleges: The Single Central Record (SCR)